-Applications: An important application for HMMs is speech processing, in particular speech recognition.
+Consider the application to speech processing, in particular speech recognition.
 The HMM may be used at different levels of speech modeling, such as:

-(1) Word level: The state x is a complete word; the measurement is the recorded sound of the word; and the dynamics p(j|i) represents the likelihood of word j appearing after word i.
+Word level: The state x is a complete word; the measurement is the recorded sound of the word; and the dynamics p(j|i) represents the likelihood of word j appearing after word i.

-(2) Phonetic level: Using a phonetic alphabet to model the inner structure of each word.
+Phonetic level: Using a phonetic alphabet to model the inner structure of each word.